ctsrc/cardgame/README.md

 The second is a [desktop entry file](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html) which will run the aforementioned script.

-The four terminals start with the following contents:
+The tasks mentioned for the four terminals are as follows:

 * Top left terminal opens `src/klondike.c` in `$EDITOR`.
 * Top right terminal opens `src/klondike.h` in `$EDITOR`.